Medvedev91/Option1/README.md

 # Option-Tab.

-An addition to built-in ⌘-Tab, because macOS opens apps, not windows.
+An addition to built-in `⌘-Tab`, because macOS opens apps, not windows.

 </div>